-- (1) If an income ineligible family remains in occupancy of a PBV unit under contract, the owner can opt to have that unit reinstated once the family vacates, provided the project is fully assisted (See 15.5.4(b)(2)). - (b) Amendment to add contract units.
+- If an income ineligible family remains in occupancy of a PBV unit under contract, the owner can opt to have that unit reinstated once the family vacates, provided the project is fully assisted (See 15.5.4(b)(2)). - (b) Amendment to add contract units.

 At the discretion of the BHA, and provided that the total number of units in a building that will receive PBV assistance or other project-based assistance will not exceed the greater of 25 units (assisted or unassisted) in a non-exception project or 25 percent of the of the units in the project provided there is sufficient annual budget authority as provided in 24 C.F.R. § 983.6, a HAP Contract may be amended to add additional PBV contract units..
 An amendment to the HAP Contract is subject to all PBV requirements (e.g., rents are reasonable), except that a new PBV request for proposals is not required.
-The anniversary and expiration dates of the HAP Contract for the additional units must be the same as the anniversary and expiration dates of the HAP Contract term for the PBV units originally placed under HAP Contract.
+The anniversary and expiration dates of the HAP Contract for the additional units must be the same as the anniversary and expiration dates of the HAP Contract for additional units must be the same as the anniversary and expiration dates of the HAP Contract term for the PBV units originally placed under HAP Contract.
 The BHA will exercise its discretion to add units to a